ITI/memorizer/Documentation/memorizer/index.rst

 for further analysis.

-This is intended to be a comprehensive guide to get you started with the Memorizer project.
-It is intended to be a reference for anyone working on the project, and should contain the information needed to boot-up and run the memorizer kernel, along with collecting and sending kmap data.
+This is intended to be a comprehensive guide to get you started with the Memorizer project, as well as a reference for anyone working on the project, and should contain the information needed to boot-up and run the memorizer kernel, along with collecting and sending kmap data.